 You should submit a detailed outline of your proposed research, written in English, covering areas such as the background to the research, methodology, expected results and the contribution to the field of learning.

-These suggested lengths are provided for guidance only and you may exceed them.
 The research proposal should be written in English.

 This will be assessed for:

 - your reasons for applying to the DPhil programme

 - the originality of the project

 - evidence of motivation for and understanding of the proposed area of study